 Net carbs: 5.4 grams

-Raspberries are a low in net-carb but high in fiber.
-You should definitely add to your weekly keto menu.
-They're an excellent source of vitamin C and they also provide a small amount of omega-3 fatty acids.
+Raspberries are a low in net-carb but high in fiber, so definitely add them to your weekly keto menu.
+Raspberries are an excellent source of vitamin C and they also provide a small amount of omega-3 fatty acids.

-Studies on raspberries show that these berries contain an antioxidant which they named raspberry ketone.
+Studies on raspberries show that these berries contain an antioxidant named raspberry ketone.
 Raspberry ketone is not the same thing as the ketones your body makes in the absence of glucose.
-But according to some animal studies, they seem to have a fat-burning effect just like your body's ketones .
+However, according to some animal studies, they still seem to exert a fat-burning effect similar to real ketones.

 Make these raspberry muffins to feed the whole family.
-This recipe yields 7 muffins, one servinging providing only 142 calories.
+This recipe yields 7 muffins, with one serving providing only 142 calories.
 The recipe calls for coconut flour and butter to make it fully keto.
-It's sweetened with stevia, but raspberries also give it additional sweetens.
+It's sweetened with stevia, but raspberries also add some natural sweetens.

 Net carbs: 1.8 grams

-The green hue and lack of sweetness may make you see avocado as a vegetable.
-But it is technically a fruit and a berry for that matter!
-Make avocados a staple on your keto diet because they're possibly the fattiest keto fruit you can eat.
+Its green hue and lack of sweetness may make you see avocado as a vegetable.
+But it is technically a fruit, and a berry for that matter!
+Make avocados a staple in your keto diet because avocados are exceptionally rich in healthy fat.

-Avocado is a keto favorite because of its fat content.
 You get over 14 grams of fat from 100 grams of avocado along with fiber, vitamins C, E, folate, potassium, and copper.
-Avocado contains mostly monounsaturated fats which are best for your blood vessel health.
+Avocado contains mostly monounsaturated fats, which are best for your blood vessels.

 Avocados work well in both sweet and savory dishes.
-They're dense and creamy which makes them a great banana substitute in smoothies.
-Try out these chicken skewers for 4 with avocado ketchup for an easy and quick dinner.
+They're dense and creamy, which makes them a great banana substitute in smoothies.
+Try out these chicken skewers serving 4 with avocado ketchup for an easy and quick dinner.